microsoft/Docker-PowerShell/src/Docker.PowerShell/Help/New-ContainerImage.md

 ```

 ### -Path
-The location to put the new container image.
+The location to the folder containing the Dockerfile or a path to a file to use as the Dockerfile.
+If not specified, the current working directory is used.